sorinscouse/NF-Books/README.md

 * I started building this project with **HTML5** and some pretty advanced **CSS3** and later I started coding **Sass**.

+* I used **Advanced Responsive Design**, so the website is responsive, we can see it on different browsers and different screen sizes, like tablets or smartphones.

 * [NF-Books](https://sorinscouse.github.io/NF-Books/) it's a website, for a company that offers best selling books.
 The reader can choose from **MOST POPULAR PACKAGES** section, built with nice **CSS animations**.
 I created 3 **animated cards** using the most modern CSS techniques: when we hover these cards, they turn and then we can see a nice **button** that the user can click.
 As soon as the user hits that button, it opens like a **pop-up**.
 That is pure CSS, no JavaScript needed for all of this!

 * After that, we have the next section, which is for **reviews**.
 It has a nice **video** there, **playing in the background**.